Ciudad Mier

 In 1990, the population was recorded at 6,190.
 By the 2010 census, it had dropped to 4,762 inhabitants.
 It has an agricultural economy centered on cotton, sugar cane, corn, and livestock.

 History

 The town was founded on March 6, 1753.
 The land was originally owned by Felix de Almandoz.
 Land later passed on to General Prudencio Basterra who married Felix's sister Ana Maria.
 19 Families from Camargo formed the new settlement.
+In 1753 Captain Jose Christoval Ramirez and his wife were part of the nineteen families who settled in Mier.
+He was a resident of Mier but applied for Porcion 17 in Revilla (Guerrero Viejo), where he had a ranch at a place called La Santisima Trinidad.

 The town is called Mier because the governor of Nuevo León from 1710 to 1714, Francisco Mier y Torre, used to spend the night there on his way to Texas.
 It began to be called Estancia de Mier and then simply Mier.
 This is where the steamboats used to stop when they came up the Río Bravo.